 Investing money always involves some degree of risk, no matter how small.
 But when you fail to invest, you don’t risk loss; you guarantee it.

 When asked about his rules for investing, Warren Buffett famously answered: “The first rule of investment is don’t lose.
 And the second rule of investment is don’t forget the first rule.
 And that’s all the rules there are.”

 That advice goes double for short-term investments.
 If you could afford to wait out market dips, you would invest long-term for a higher return.
 The fact that you’re even considering short-term investments suggests that you can’t afford to lose much, if any, money on them.

 Safest Short-Term Investments

-So what are some relatively safe place places to park your money if you need it back in within a year, without losing value to inflation?
+So what are some relatively safe places to park your money if you need it back within a year, without losing value to inflation?
 Here are nine options for short-term investments, in ascending order of risk.

 1. High-Yield Savings

 Savings accounts, including online and automated savings accounts, are insured by the federal government through the Federal Deposit Insurance Corporation (FDIC).
 Your first $250,000 is guaranteed secure.